 “Joy does not simply happen to us.
 We have to choose joy and keep choosing it every day.” – Henri Nouwen

 For some, joy is the easiest choice to make in the world.
 For others, joy might seem like a nice word, but an impossible reality.
-The truth is that we all make a decision every day, and in each moment of the day: we choose what we see as a priority.
+The truth is that we all make a decision every day, and in each moment of the day: we choose how we see what we see.

-Happiness will become the most natural decision when it has become firmly planted in our minds as a priority.
+Happiness will become the most natural decision when it has become firmly planted in your mind as a priority.

-Post this affirmation on your desk, car dashboard, tape it to your mirror, hang it up on the fridge, keep a picture of it in your phone, and look at it every day:
+Post this affirmation on your desk or car dashboard, tape it to your mirror, hang it up on the fridge, keep a picture of it in your phone, and look at it every day:

 “I am in a proactive relationship with joy.”

-You can either take responsibility for what you bring to life or you can perceive yourself as a victim to every uncomfortable circumstance.
+You can either take conscious responsibility for what you’re bringing to life, or you can perceive yourself as a victim to whatever uncomfortable circumstance happens to be here with you.

 Bless the world with happiness before you find a reason to, and you’ll be blessed with the bounty of what you’ve given.

-- Are you willing to practice joy and gratitude regardless of the problems you perceive?
+- Are you willing to practice gratitude regardless of the problems you perceive?
+Have you ever done this, and how has it transformed your problems?

-Please share your thoughts, helpful insights, lessons in happiness, habits that keep you in a conversation with joy, and any inspiring stories with me in the comments.
+Please share your thoughts, lessons in walking in peace on the way to where you want to be, habits that keep you in communication with joy, how you stay inspired, and any helpful stories with me in the comments.

-Share this post with someone who deserves to be happy first, no matter what.
+Share this post with someone who you think is meant to be happy first, no matter what comes their way.